muarshad01/Python_Bootcamp/section_08_object_oriented_programming.md

 ## 69. OOP - Attributes and Class Keyword

-* The class is basically a blueprint that defines the nature of future object.
+* The class is blueprint for creating objects.
-* From classes, we can then construct an instance or an object.
-* An instance is a particular object created from a particular class.
+* An object is an instance of a class.

 ```python
 class Dog():